joshprk/komotray/README.md

 # komotray

 > [!NOTE]
-> I don't use Windows anymore, and use NixOS.
-If anyone would like to maintain this project,
+> I don't use Windows anymore, so I don't have much motivation to continue this project.
+If you'd like something with
-> please feel free to contact me by commenting on issue [#2](https://github.com/joshprk/komotray/issues/2).
+> more features, [komorebit](https://github.com/obolenski/komorebit) is a nice project.
+I will still accept PRs for
+> people who like minimalistic stuff and want to add features to this project.

 Simple and lightweight tray icon that shows the current workspace for the [Komorebi window manager](https://github.com/LGUG2Z/komorebi/).